 We put 2 and 2 together and called the landlord to say we thought a rat had died in the house.
 He sent an exterminator round the next day who confirmed something had died but he couldn’t find the culprit.
 He put some special deodorant in my room to mask the smell and said if I round the rat: “to just throw it in the black bin”.
 I started moving loads of things in my room and when I moved my bookcase, I found it.“

-With the landlord never responding, we tried to get in touch with APYork to help resolve the issue.
-They wouldn’t lift a finger to get involved, and simply want their payment.
-Their responses are aggressive, accusing and unprofessional.
+With the landlord never responding, we tried to get in touch with the agent to help resolve the issue.
+They wouldn’t lift a finger to get involved, and simply wanted their payment.
+The responses were aggressive, accusing and unprofessional.
 With them failing to reason or help resolve the issue, I had to resort to legal advice; having to move out early and cut my losses of double rent.“

-“APYork contributed to one of my worst experiences of my life at University.”
+“One of the worst experiences of my life at University.”